Have you ever seen, or tasted, a star fruit?

 Voices in this episode include Elle Borders, James Konicek, Lisa Yuen and Stephanie Hsu.
 If you’re a musical-theater fan, you might recognize Stephanie from SpongeBob SquarePants: The Broadway Musical, and from Be More Chill, the hit show running now at New York’s Lyceum Theatre.

-This episode was adapted for Circle Round by Rebecca Sheir and edited by Jessica Alpert, founder of the podcast.
+This episode was adapted for Circle Round by Rebecca Sheir.
 Original music and sound design by Eric Shimelonis.
 Our artist is Sabina Hahn.